gravitational/teleport/docs/testplan.md

     max_session_ttl: 8h0m0s
 version: v3
 ```
-- [ ] Verify that a user has access only to: "Servers", "Applications", "Active Sessions" and "Manage Clusters"
+- [ ] Verify that a user has access only to: "Servers", "Applications", "Active Sessions", "Access Requests" and "Manage Clusters"
 - [ ] Verify there is no `Add Server` button in Server view
 - [ ] Verify there is no `Add Application` button in Applications view
 - [ ] Verify only `Nodes` and `Apps` are listed under `options` button in `Manage Clusters`

+Note: User has read/create access_request access to their own requests, despite resource settings

 Add the following under `spec.allow.rules` to enable read access to the audit log:
 ```